arttuulips/DND-Final-Project/Web Service.md

     return Task.FromResult(blogPost);
 }
 ```
+# Query and Filtering
-•	Query and Filtering: Fetches blog posts based on provided search parameters, such as title, content, or author details.
+Fetches blog posts based on provided search parameters, such as title, content, or author details.
 ```csharp
 public Task<IEnumerable<BlogPost>> GetAsync(SearchBlogPostParametersDto searchParams)
 public Task<IEnumerable<BlogPost>> GetAsync(SearchBlogPostParametersDto searchParams)
 ```
 `UserFileDao`: Handles operations for the User data in a similar manner.

-•	`CreateAsync`: Adds a new user with a unique ID and saves changes.
+# `CreateAsync`: Adds a new user with a unique ID and saves changes.
 ```csharp
 public Task<User> CreateAsync(User user)
 {